 (a) investigate or provide reasonable assistance in the investigation of the Data Privacy Breach;

-5.2 Notification Considerations. notification of or response to a Data Privacy Breach under this paragraph (“Data Privacy Breach Response”) will not be construed as an acknowledgment by Seagate of any fault or liability with respect to the Data Privacy Breach.
+5.2 Notification Considerations.
+Notification of or response to a Data Privacy Breach under this paragraph (“Data Privacy Breach Response”) will not be construed as an acknowledgment by Seagate of any fault or liability with respect to the Data Privacy Breach.

 5.4 Preservation of Evidence.
 Seagate shall maintain an incident response plan.
 Following discovery of a Data Privacy Breach, Seagate shall preserve available evidence related to the Data Privacy Breach and maintain a clear chain of command according to Seagate’s incident response plan.

 7.1 Term.
-This DPA will remain in effect until (i) there is no other active agreement(s) between the parties and (ii) Seagate has ceased to have custody or control of or access to any Customer Personal Information.
+This DPA will remain in effect until (i) there is no other active agreement(s) between the parties and (ii) Seagate has ceased to have custody or control of or access to any Company Personal Information.

 7.2 Order of Precedence.
 The Agreement remains unchanged and in full force and effect.
 In case of discrepancies between this DPA and any agreement(s) between the parties and/or their Affiliates, the provisions of the following documents (in order of precedence) shall prevail: (a) Standard Contractual Clauses (where applicable); then (b) this DPA; and then (c) the main body of the Agreement.
-This DPA shall not limit or restrict, but shall only be deemed to supplement the Standard Contractual Clauses.
+This DPA shall not limit or restrict but shall only be deemed to supplement the Standard Contractual Clauses.

 7.3 Updates.
 The parties will reasonably cooperate to update this DPA by mutual written agreement as needed to ensure compliance with applicable laws and regulations.

 7.5 Third Party Beneficiaries.
 Seagate’s Affiliates are intended third-party beneficiaries of this DPA; and may enforce the terms of this DPA as if each was a signatory to this DPA.
-Seagate also may enforce the provisions of this DPA on behalf of its Affiliates, instead of its Affiliates separately bringing a cause of action against Customer.
+Seagate also may enforce the provisions of this DPA on behalf of its Affiliates, instead of its Affiliates separately bringing a cause of action against Company.

 7.6 Disclosure to Supervisory Authority or Regulatory Body.
-Customer acknowledges that Seagate may disclose this DPA (including the SCCs) and any relevant privacy provisions in the Agreement to the Federal Trade Commission, a European data protection authority, or any other US or European judicial or regulatory body upon their request.
+Company acknowledges that Seagate may disclose this DPA (including the SCCs) and any relevant privacy provisions in the Agreement to the Federal Trade Commission, a European data protection authority, or any other US or European judicial or regulatory body upon their request.

 7.7 Severance.
 If any provision in this DPA is ineffective or void, this will not affect the remaining provisions.
 The parties shall replace the ineffective or void provision with a lawful provision that reflects the purpose of the ineffective or void provision.
 In case a necessary provision is missing, the parties shall add an appropriate one in good faith.